fssf-fssf/fssf-fssf/README.md

 - 👋 Hi, I’m @fssf-fssf
 - 👀 I’m interested in how things work
-- 🌱 I’m currently learning application development with C# and .Net
+- 🌱 I’m currently learning application development with C# and .Net, Cryptography, Networks
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: otex.bax@pm.me